 - 1 large tomato , cut into rough chunks

 - 50 g savoy cabbage , shredded

-- 1 tbsp torn coriander leaf (cilantro) , divided
+- 1 tablespoon torn coriander leaf (cilantro) , divided

-- 2 tsp nam prik pao (Thai chilli jam)
+- 2 teaspoon nam prik pao (Thai chilli jam)

 - A few slices of spring onion